johannes-z/TheengsGateway/docs/use/use.md

                         Seconds after which a discovered device tracker not being received is published as offline/away (default: 120)
   -u USER, --user USER  MQTT username
+  -wl ADDRESS [ADDRESS ...], --whitelist ADDRESS [ADDRESS ...]
-  -ws ENABLE_WEBSOCKET, --enable_websocket ENABLE_WEBSOCKET
+                        Addresses of Bluetooth devices to allow, all other devices are ignored -ws ENABLE_WEBSOCKET, --enable_websocket ENABLE_WEBSOCKET
                         Enable (1) or disable (0) WebSocket (default: 0)
 ```